CROCODILE-DWARF: Assembly and Kinematics of Field Dwarf Galaxies with GADGET4-OSAKA: Discussions

-The correlation between gas rotational support and merger mass contribution fraction shown in Figure~\ref{fig:gkahm} suggests that mergers are a key physical process governing the kinematics of dwarf galaxies.
-Systems that undergo substantial merger activity consistently display dispersion-dominated kinematics, whereas those with relatively quiet merger histories tend to preserve rotationally supported structures.
+The trend between gas rotational support and cumulative merger mass fraction shown in Figure~\ref{fig:rot-merger} suggests that mergers play an important role in shaping the kinematics of dwarf galaxies, though the correlation is not statistically significant given our sample size.
+Systems that undergo substantial merger activity tend to display dispersion-dominated kinematics, whereas those with relatively quiet merger histories tend to preserve rotationally supported structures.

-\citet{Dekel2020} discussed the survival of gas disks analytically and using cosmological hydrodynamical simulations based on halo and galaxy major merger rates, and argued that disk survival is difficult in galaxies below a threshold halo mass of $\sim2\times10^{11}\,\Msun$.
+\citet{Dekel2020} discussed the survival of gas disks analytically using cosmological hydrodynamical simulations based on halo and galaxy major merger rates, and argued that disk survival is difficult in galaxies below a threshold halo mass of $\sim2\times10^{11}\,\Msun$.
 In mergers, when the orbital angular momentum vector of the accreting object does not align with the disk's angular momentum vector, the disk is not expected to survive.
 Under the assumption that galaxies are located at nodes of the cosmic web and the accretion directions of objects correlate with directional changes in cosmic web streams, they predicted that for low-mass halos below this threshold mass, disks cannot survive because major mergers occur on timescales shorter than the disk rotation timescale.

 Our simulations are qualitatively consistent with their argument.
-The halo mass is $M_{200}\sim10^{10}\,\Msun$, which is below their mass threshold, and 10 out of our 14 samples possess dispersion-supported gas kinematics ($V_\mathrm{rot,gas}/\sigma_\mathrm{gas}\lesssim2$) as a result of frequent mergers.
+The halo mass is $M_{200}\sim10^{10}\,\Msun$, which is below their mass threshold, and 10 out of our 14 samples exhibit dispersion-supported gas kinematics ($V_\mathrm{rot,gas}/\sigma_\mathrm{gas}\lesssim2$) as a result of frequent mergers.